gertjana/particulate-matters/README.md

 - **Real-time air quality monitoring:** Measures PM2.5 and PM10 concentrations using a dust sensor.
 - **GPS tracking:** Captures latitude, longitude, altitude, and timestamp for each measurement.
-- **LoRaWAN connectivity:** Sends data packets to TTN for remote collection and analysis.
+- **LoRaWAN connectivity:** Sends this information to TTN for remote collection and analysis.
-- **Data buffering:** Uses a queue to ensure no measurements are lost if transmission is temporarily unavailable.
-- **Open hardware:** Designed for Arduino Leonardo (ATmega32u4) with easy-to-source components.

 ## Hardware Requirements